kormang/react-navigation-helpers/README.md

 ...
-import RootStackNavigator from './RootStackNavigator' import StatusBarHandler from './StatusBarHandler' import { computeOptions, findCurrentRoute, findCurrentRouteName } from 'react-navigation-helpers' ... const navigationSelector = state => state.navigation
+import RootStackNavigator from './RootStackNavigator' import StatusBarHandler from './StatusBarHandler' import {
+  computeOptions,
+  findCurrentRoute,
+  findCurrentRouteName,
+  createReactNavigationReduxHelpers,
+  defaultNavSelector as navigationSelector
+} from 'react-navigation-helpers'
+...

+const {addListener} = createReactNavigationReduxHelpers()

 // THIS IS IMPORTANT:
 const getStatusBarOptions =
   computeOptions(navigationSelector)(RootStackNavigator)('statusBarOptions')